ctb/titus-blog/src/w4s-overview.rst

 existing incentive structure -- papers! grants! -- to contribute to open materials.
-The example of `qwiki <http://qwiki.stanford.edu/>`__ (which appears to be down now... :( resonated with me: it was created to great fanfair, but was then actively maintained by only a few people, and most user-contributed content was on vanity pages.
+The example of `qwiki <http://qwiki.stanford.edu/>`__ (which appears to be down now... :( resonated with me: it was created to great fanfare, but was then actively maintained by only a few people, and most user-contributed content was on vanity pages.
 The incentive system at work!